Do you have too much fat in your blood?

 Chances are you get your cholesterol and triglyceride levels measured every year at the doctor’s office.
 But while most people have a good idea of what cholesterol is, triglycerides remain a gray area for many of us.

-HUM Nutritionist Carrie Gabriel, RDN, tells us what we need to know.
+HUM Nutritionist Carrie Gabriel, MS, RDN, tells us what we need to know.

 What Are Triglycerides?